 Their professional language is widely understood across the organisation.
 Terminology is shared, expectations are aligned, and collaboration requires relatively low cognitive effort from stakeholders.
 These disciplines benefit from minimal novelty; their value propositions are already accepted.

-UX, by contrast, is still a comparatively young discipline.
-Even delivering a “good” UX presentation requires effort: the vocabulary is newer, maturity levels vary significantly, and its outcomes are often less tangible to non-specialists.
+User experience, by contrast, is still a comparatively young discipline.
+One of the fundamental UX challenges is that even delivering a “good” UX presentation requires effort: the vocabulary is newer, UX maturity varies significantly across organisations, and its outcomes are often less tangible to non-specialists.
 As a result, UX can be difficult to integrate into existing routines and operational cadences.

 Remedy

-1. Consistently use UX terminology to build familiarity and legitimacy within the organisation.
+- Consistently use UX terminology to build familiarity and legitimacy within the organisation and increase UX maturity.

-2. Actively demonstrate how UX integration improves the effectiveness of existing deliveries—and how it helps other disciplines achieve their own professional objectives.
+- Actively demonstrate how UX integration improves the effectiveness of existing deliveries—and strengthens overall UX impact across disciplines.

 Established disciplines are often measured directly against revenue-related outcomes.
 Their KPIs are simple, recognisable, and historically validated—frequently traceable to a single action such as a purchase or lead conversion.
 There are well-known “recipes” for achieving these KPIs through cross-functional collaboration.

-UX is a measurable discipline, but its metrics typically require explanation.
-Measurement frameworks, time horizons, and causal links depend heavily on organisational maturity and on the quality of collaboration with other disciplines.
+User experience is also measurable, but explaining UX impact remains one of the recurring UX challenges.
+Measurement frameworks, time horizons, and causal links depend heavily on UX maturity and on the quality of collaboration with other disciplines.
 Without shared measurement models, UX value risks being perceived as abstract or indirect.

 Remedy

-1. Anchor UX outcomes to well-known KPIs and demonstrate how UX directly contributes to their achievement.
+- Anchor UX outcomes to well-known KPIs and clearly demonstrate UX impact on business results.

-2. Reference concrete examples and case studies where UX played a decisive role in successful delivery.
+- Reference concrete examples and case studies where user experience played a decisive role in successful delivery.

-3. Materialise UX value through artefacts, data, and narratives that allow stakeholders to experience its efficiency rather than merely hear about it.
+- Materialise UX impact through artefacts, data, and narratives that allow stakeholders to experience its efficiency rather than merely hear about it.

-3. UX Receives Less Structural Support from Other Disciplines
+3. UX Receives Less Structural Support — Organisational UX Challenges

 Remedy

-2. At the same time, clearly maintain UX as a distinct field of expertise with its own professional standards, methods, and accountability.
+- Maintain UX as a distinct field of expertise with its own professional standards, methods, and accountability to ensure long-term UX impact.

 Many disciplines are driven by quantitative reasoning patterns focused on turnover, efficiency, and financial growth—metrics that organisations naturally prioritise.

-UX often operates upstream, dealing with human behaviour, cognition, and perception before outcomes become financially visible.
-This difference in reasoning patterns can create friction, misunderstanding, or undervaluation.
+User experience operates upstream, dealing with human behaviour, cognition, and perception before outcomes become financially visible.
+This difference in reasoning patterns is one of the more subtle UX challenges, often leading to misunderstanding or undervaluation of UX impact.

 Remedy